 Flexible Content Management and Real-Time Collaboration:

 Sanity supports multiple workspaces, each configurable for different use cases like localization and content readiness.
-Diverse content requirements can be managed within a single platform, reducing complexity and improving operational efficiency.
+Different content requirements can be managed within a single platform, reducing complexity and improving operational efficiency.

 Sanity’s real-time collaboration features allow multiple team members to work on content simultaneously.
 This speeds up the content creation and approval process, thus reducing time-to-market.